RMNP: Row-Momentum Normalized Preconditioning for Scalable Matrix-Based Optimization: Acknowledgments

 \section{Acknowledgments}

 We thank our collaborators, colleagues, and funding agencies.
 This work is supported by the DARPA AIQ program, the U.S. Department of Energy under Award Number DE-SC0025584, Dartmouth College, and Lambda AI.
-All third-party assets used for experimentation were only accessed by Dartmouth, UCB, and Lambda AI.
+We also thank the three ICML reviewers, the Area Chair, and Yushun Zhang for their valuable feedback and discussions on our paper.
+We have incorporated their suggestions to refine the work and include additional interesting findings and supporting evidence.